Meet Our Speech Therapists

 Marjke White, Clinician

 Marjke is a speech-language pathologist certified by the American Speech-Language and Hearing Association (ASHA) and holds a Pennsylvania state license to provide speech-language pathology services.
-Marjke has been working as a speech-language pathologist for four years.
+Marjke has been working as a speech-language pathologist for six years.
 She completed her clinical fellowship working for a large hospital in Pittsburgh, PA where she worked primarily with adults in inpatient rehab.
 After a year in the hospital, she knew her purpose was to be working with the pediatric population.
 She took the initiative to gain a new position working at a specialized school for children with hearing impairments.
 Marjke is passionate about helping children with their communication skills.
 Marjke provides services for children in their home environment with Berry Speech Academy.
 Her territory is in the north hills of Pittsburgh.

 Areas of interest: Apraxia of speech, phonological disorders, articulation disorders, language delays, and hearing impaired.